mongodb/mongo-c-driver/src/libmongoc/doc/installing.rst

 Building on Windows requires Windows Vista or newer and Visual Studio 2010 or newer.
 Additionally, ``cmake`` is required to generate Visual Studio project files.

 Let's start by generating Visual Studio project files.
 The following assumes we are compiling for 64-bit Windows using Visual Studio 2015 Express, which can be freely downloaded from Microsoft.
 We will be utilizing ``cmake``'s out-of-source build feature to keep build artifacts separate from source files.
-The default build type is ``Debug``, so a release build is specified as you see below.

 .. parsed-literal::